top of page

 Michael Craft, Regional Evaluation Advisor, UNICEF

-Tigist Mekonnen Melesse, Development Economist, Social Innovation and Impact Institute (Si3)
+Tigist Mekonnen Melesse, Director, Social Innovation and Impact Institute (Si3)

 Jane Mariara, Executive Director, Partnership for Economic Policy (PEP)